 If you've ever taken part in a large running event, or at least witnessed one on TV such as the London Marathon, then it's likely you will have seen the array of fancy dress runners who opt to ignore the usual running dress code.
 An increasing number of people are ditching the normal running gear and going in for costume running.

 You may well have convinced yourself that running a marathon is difficult enough without saddling yourself with several pounds in weight worth of costume, or at worst being the back end of a donkey.
-However, we've spoken to many of the characters that take this unorthodox approach to running in an attempt to understand their motivation for running in fancy dress.
+So what is the motivation for running in fancy dress?

 For most of the costume runners, this is simply not the case.
 Many of those saddled with a hefty costume, be it a rhino, over-large nurse outfit, or even Fred Flinstone, are generally super-fit athletes.
 After all, you have to be to carry that little lot for 26.2 miles or over 42km!
 As for the suggestion that they wish to hog the limelight; many are actually keen to shy away from the limelight although they are more than happy to get some publicity for the charity cause they are representing.